suabochica/scala-learning/notes/session-02.md

 - `+:` and `:+` to prepend and append elements to sequences; and
 - `+` to add an element to a map.

-We also learned about tuples
+We also learned about tuples.